Notorious19/Notorious19/README.md

 </div>

 ### :man_technologist: About Me :
-I am a DevOps Engineer from from Brasil.
+I am a DevOps Engineer from Brasil.

 - :telescope: I am a DevOps Engineer working for a Startup Company where I help a team of 4 developers work faster and smarter.